ilikescience/mhs11/src/assets/writing/generative-art-og-images.md

 ![An example of the algorithm using the headline as a seed for the random number generator](/images/generative-og-17.jpg)

 Unfortunately, this wasn’t an image yet — it was an HTML page rendered by the browser.
-Since opengraph images are … well, images … they need to be something like a .jpg or a .png.
+Since Open Graph images are … well, images … they need to be something like a .jpg or a .png.
 Following in the footsteps of other (more talented) developers, I used [Puppeteer](https://pptr.dev).

 Puppeteer is an automation tool for the Chromium browser engine.
 With a few commands, you tell Chromium to load up a blob of HTML, and take a screenshot.